PixelIndieDev/UnlimitedJetpack/README.md

-# UnlimitedJetpack
+# Unlimited Jetpack
-A simple mod for Lethal Company that only disables the battery drain of the jetpack.
+A simple mod for Lethal Company that disables the battery drain of the jetpack.

+With this mod installed, the jetpack no longer loses charge, allowing you to use the jetpack indefinitely without recharging.

 ## Installation
 1. Install `BepInEx`